franzbu/EnhancedSpaces.spoon/README.md

 ##### 3x3 Grid - Double (and Quadruple) Sizes

-With the following keyboard shortcuts you can create windows that take up more cells on the 3x3 grid.
-The workings will be clear by now:
+With the following keyboard shortcuts, you can create windows that take up more cells on the 3x3 grid, which contains 9 cells altogether:

 ```lua
   ...